ehovers10/dci/_chapters/dispute-in-discourse.md

 {% endcapture %}
 {% include ex.html type="def" term="Madrigals LDRS" sent="Example" sub="Sub-example" defn=madrigalldrtdef %}

-Jennifer Spenader {% include ref.html id="spenader2009" o="" %} extend this approach to account also for the corrective potential of *contrast*.
+Jennifer Spenader joins Maier {% include ref.html id="spenader2009" o="" %} in extending this approach to account also for the corrective potential of *contrast*.
 According to the extension, contrast is a general means of preventing material from entering the common ground.
-Contrast is usually accompanied by both a *concession* and a *correction*.
+It's presence signifies that the information in its scope is being presented for a downdate operation.

 <!-- Spanish -->
 {% include ex.html type="ex" term="Spanish" sent="Juan speaks Spanish." sub="Well, he is Argentinian, but he doesn't speak Spanish." defn="Obs/Def" %}

-In the completion of [Spanish](#spanish), the choice of connective (*but*) carries contrastive import, the first conjuct provides a concession to the initiation, and the second conjunct corrects it.
+In the completion of [Spanish](#spanish), the choice of connective (*but*) carries contrastive import; the second conjunct, in its scope, is a downdating correction of the initiation sentence.
+The first conjuct, preceded by the hedge term *well*, provides a concession to the initiation, indicating that the response is intended as a *refinement* rather than a swamping denial.

 {% capture spdd %}
 {% include ldrt/spanish.html %}